K-5 ELA

 Informal assessments are performance driven; this type of assessment provides ongoing feedback to both student and teacher, and helps to drive focused and meaningful learning.
 Informal assessments help students to identify their strengths and challenges and set meaningful learning goals.
 They also help teachers to adjust instruction to support or extend learning for students based on their progress and need for differentiated instruction.

-In September, January (optional), and June, Pelham teachers conduct district-wide formal assessments; they assess all students in the areas of reading against established district benchmarks.
+In the early Fall, January, and May/June, Pelham teachers conduct district-wide formal assessments; they assess all students in the areas of reading against established district benchmarks.
 In the intervening months, teachers use a variety of informal methods of assessment during the daily reading and writing workshops and word study lessons.

 Formal Literacy Measures